 A successful industrial IoT initiative should be driven by a business goal rather than an IT outcome.
 Solving IT problems or hopping aboard the “digital transformation” bandwagon won’t be sufficient drivers for an IIoT initiative.
 Without specific, measurable business outcomes, digitization efforts are bound to fall short.

 IIoT projects should address specific business problems, which can include (but are not limited to) improving quality, increasing machine utilization, and driving faster improvement cycles.
 The most important element is that the goals should be measurable by KPIs and pre-defined measures of success.
-Without a foundation in key business metrics, the new technologies a company implements will fail to live up to their promise.
+Without a foundation in key business metrics, the new technologies a company implements will fail to live up to its promise.

 2. The business goals and/or timeline are not realistic.

 It’s equally important to make sure your business goals (and timeline) are realistic.
-It’s wise to be conservative in estimating costs and timeline and under promising and over delivering in terms of savings.
+It’s wise to be conservative in estimating costs and timeline and under-promising and over-delivering in terms of savings.
 Use a KPI or other pre-defined measure of success when assessing the feasibility of your goals.

 Make sure all stakeholders, including workers and managers, have a consistent, well-articulated understanding of the initiative’s objectives.
 Misaligned expectations will profoundly impact the project’s outcome.
 Establishing objective metrics for success is critical to ensuring stakeholder alignment.

 3. Management is not aligned with the goals of the initiative

 An IIoT project should be seen as a company-wide digital transformation.
 As such, alignment throughout the organization is crucial.
 Any successful business transformation requires a cultural change in order to support and sustain the initiative.
 Support and commitment from upper-level management are critical to guide the project.
 This is especially important through any rough patches the project may endure.
 Management should uphold consistent priorities, as internal resistance is bound to arise with any change.